 \section{Crossing Symmetry and Asymptotics for all Operators}

 In this section, we will start by reviewing the procedure of \cite{Pappadopulo:2012jk} to obtain the OPE density from the four-point crossing on the plane.
-We will use slightly different kinematics, which are well tailored to be generalized to higher-point functions.
+We will use slightly different kinematics, which are well-tailored to be generalized to higher-point functions.
 We will then generalize the procedure to the six-point function.
-The results presented in this section will hold in arbitrary dimensions, but involve OPE densitites for all operators, namely including both primary and descendants of arbitrary spin.
+The results presented in this section will hold in arbitrary dimensions, but involve OPE densities for all operators, namely including both primary and descendants of arbitrary spin.